telerik/winforms-docs/listview/export-data/spread-export.md

 ---
 title: Spread Export
-page_title: Spread Export | UI for WinForms Documentation
+page_title: Spread Export | RadListView
-description: Spread Export
+description: Telerik RadListView control is created as a result of the concord of the powerful data layer used by RadGridView and RadListControl, together with the outstanding Telerik Presentation Framework.
 slug: winforms/listview/export-data/spread-export
 tags: spread,export
 published: True